Vikaspogu/blog/content/blog/jenkins-config-as-code-openshift.md

 ### Mount Secret

-Since we can have jenkins config in git repo we don't want to hardcode the secrets as it is a security risk.
-The easiest way to automate credential in jenkins configuration is to create a OpenShift secret, add that secret as a environment variable to deployment config
+Since we can have Jenkins configuration in the git repo, we don't want to hardcode the secrets as it is a security risk.
+The easiest way to automate credentials in Jenkins configuration is to create an OpenShift secret, and add that secret as an environment variable to the deployment config

 ```bash
 oc create secret generic github-ssh --from-file=ssh-privatekey=github-ssh/